timlichen/spaceCream/README.md

 # spaceCream
-it's freeze dried goodness wrapped foil.
+it's freeze dried goodness wrapped in foil.

 Freeze-dried ice cream is ice cream that has had most of the water removed from it by a freeze-drying process, sealed in a pouch, and requires no refrigeration.